 Singing Resonance Pathway

-When the human voice generates musical tone (conductive resonance) and singing through our vocal range, as we switch from the throat resonator to the mouth resonator, many singers describe sensations of vocal resonance traveling behind the soft-palette and up behind the eyes.
+When the human voice generates musical tone (conductive resonance) and singing through our vocal range, as we switch from the throat resonator to the mouth resonator, many singers describe sensations of vocal resonance traveling behind the soft palate up behind the eyes.
 There is often a more nasal sensation as you ascend as well.
 You may have heard the term "mask resonance" when describing this sensation.

-These sympathetic vibrations can feel very real to the singer; it is very much like a pathway going from low to high notes.
+The sympathetic vibration or sympathetic resonance can feel very real to the singer; it is like a pathway going from low to high notes.

-We want to strengthen our awareness of this pathway, so we can track and enhance vocal resonance to help ensure vocal balance and improve our power and qualities of tone and our vocal sound.
+We want to strengthen our awareness of this pathway and these types of resonance characteristics to track and enhance resonance during singing to help ensure vocal balance and improve our power and qualities of tone and our vocal sound.
 With focused exercise and by studying your vowel shapes, you will begin to understand and ultimately feel qualities of tone developing.

 Singing Resonance Exercises

-Here are some simple exercises, taken from my book Beginning Singing that I also use regularly in my vocal studio to help you experience the proper shifts in resonance.
+Here are some simple exercises taken from my book Beginning Singing that I also use regularly in my vocal studio to help you experience the proper shifts in singing resonance.

 1. In this simple exercise for both male and female voices, first close your mouth and bring your teeth gently together.

 Give an enthusiastic “mmmm hmmm” like you agree with someone.